nicbou/nicolasbouliane.com/content/projects/new-timeline.md

 You could not tell from looking at my photos.
 You might see Kazakh food and landscapes, and a few pictures of my mangled motorcycle.
 They only form part of the picture.
 The real story is in my notebook and my digital journal.
 Even my Google search history has a few hints.

-I wanted a tool that combines my photos, my documents, my journal and the ephemera of my digital life into a single timeline, so I built it.
+I have built a tool that combines the ephemera of my life into a single timeline, that portrays my day-to-day life my life as I experience it, not just as a few photos.

 ![Screenshot of the timeline tool](/images/timeline-2.png)